John-H-Elliott/SENG201-Game-Project/README.md

 # **SENG201**-Game-Project

+---

+## **Overview**

+This is a game project, you are a captain of a trading ship and you need to move from island to island making money before your time is up while trying not to get raided by pirates.
+This is a **Java** focused project and uses the **Swing** module for the GUI.

+---

 ## How to run the .jar file from the command line

----

 1.
     Make sure the machine this is being run on has [Java 14][javaWebsite] installed.